 Clindamycin comes as a capsule and a solution (liquid) to take by mouth.
 It is usually taken three to four times a day.
-The length of your treatment depends on the type of infection you have.
+The length of your treatment depends on the type of infection you have and how well you respond to the medication.
 Take clindamycin at around the same times every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take clindamycin exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Shake the liquid well before each use to mix the medication evenly.